Coderx85/Mitra-Bot/README.md

-Certainly!
-Let's add a contact section with your email address, social media platform, and portfolio link:

----

 # Mitra Bot 🤖

 Namaste! 🙏 Welcome to Mitra Bot - your friendly AI-powered tutor 📚.
 Mitra Bot is here to assist you on your learning journey, providing insightful answers and guidance on a wide range of topics.
 Just like a devoted mentor, Mitra Bot is dedicated to helping you unlock the mysteries of the universe and expand your knowledge horizons.
 Let's embark on a quest for knowledge together! 🚀